Ahmed Indian Restaurant Alafaya in Orlando

 - When was Ahmed Indian Restaurant Alafaya in Orlando last inspected?

-- Ahmed Indian Restaurant Alafaya in Orlando was last inspected by Florida DBPR on September 10, 2025.
-The result was: Inspection Completed - No Further Action.
+- Ahmed Indian Restaurant Alafaya in Orlando was last inspected by Florida DBPR on April 6, 2026.
+The result was: Warning Issued.

 - What are the most common violations at Ahmed Indian Restaurant Alafaya in Orlando?

-- The most frequently cited violations at Ahmed Indian Restaurant Alafaya in Orlando are: Proper ventilation, Proper hand/arm washing, Employee health policy.
+- The most frequently cited violations at Ahmed Indian Restaurant Alafaya in Orlando are: Proper ventilation, Proper hand/arm washing, Consumer advisory.

 - How many health inspections has Ahmed Indian Restaurant Alafaya in Orlando had?